yukke42/Notificator/README.md

 # Notificator
-Post a message on slack after the command exists.
+Post a message on slack after the command exits.

 ## Requirement
 - Python3.5 or more